reginaldcapanzana/reimagined-chainsaw/README.md

+Data Flow:

-Router hits your functional resolver → calls state.loadAll() and awaits the first hydrated state (either a local site or any remote sites).
+Router hits the functional resolver → calls state.loadAll() and awaits the first hydrated state (either a local site or any remote sites).

 SitesStateService fires parallel GETs (sites, envs, clusters, syncClusters, types).
 When they return, it uses SyncService to aggregate flat lists into: